 Richard Lyons Nursery has the Bahama Firebush in stock as well as the S. Florida native.

 The Tree Bougainvillea (Bougainvillea arborea) is in all its splendor now in S. Florida.
 A true species Bougainvillea that grows in tree form usually with multiple trunks.
 It can attain a height of 20 feet or more and only has light purple to lavender bracts.
 Unlike its hybrid cousins, which have many different colors and grow in shrub to vining form.
 However, just like its hybrid cousins, all Bougainvilleas make excellent nectar sources for butterflies, as well as hummingbirds.

-Richard Lyons Nursery has both of these bromeliads in stock.
+Richard Lyons Nursery has this Tree Bougainvillea in 3gal. containers.

-Richard Lyons Nursery currently has both of these vines in stock.
+Richard Lyons Nursery has all three of these palm species in stock.

-Richard Lyons Nursery has both of these trees for sale.
+Richard Lyons Nursery currently has both of these plants in stock.

 Queen’s Crape Myrtle (Lagerstroemia speciosa) is a deciduous subtropical tree, USDA hardiness zone 10B-11, closely related to the more cold tolerant Lagerstroemia indica.
 However, Queen’s Crape Myrtle has a single trunk, much larger crown spread, larger leaves, and larger flowers varying in color from pink to purple, as opposed to the many flower colors of L. indica.
 It attains a height of 25-30′ in South Florida, with a profusion of blooms from mid-May to June, followed by woody rounded capsules which split open revealing many seeds, which small song birds feed upon.